dbsqp/withings-influxdb2/README.md

  --name "Withings-InfluxDBv2" \
 dbsqp/withings-influxdbv2:latest
 ```
-First start get authentication url from container log, then populate WITHINGS_AUTH_CODE with code taken from callback, once workng set to DONE.
+Start container WITHINGS_AUTH_CODE="INIT", this will generate URL in log.
+Goto URL, authenticate and copy authorisation code.
+Restart container with WITHINGS_AUTH_CODE="received authorisation code".
+Check log to ensure oauth authorisation worked and token created.
+This can take multiple trys for some reason.
+Once workng reset WITHINGS_AUTH_CODE="" and restart.
 Token is stored in directory for easy removal via docker volume.

 ## Debug
 To report out further details in the log enable debug: